Get Schooled

 • Can I add or drop classes after I’ve registered?

-It might feel uncomfortable to speak up and ask a question, but it could save some time and hassle down the road.
+It might feel intimidating to speak up and ask a question, but it could save you some time and hassle down the road.
 If you don’t ask, you don’t know!

 Take advantage of social events

-Don’t skip any social events if they’re offered during orientation!
-The purpose of these events is to help you meet people and learn more about student life at your college.
+Try your best to attend social events if they’re offered during orientation.
+The purpose of these events is to help you meet people and learn more about student life at your school.
+If you’re feeling nervous about connecting with people, remember that many of your peers are experiencing similar feelings.
+Don’t be afraid to put yourself out there!

 Have some down time between events at orientation?
 This is a great time to explore the neighborhood around campus!
-Grab a new friend and find the best coffee shops, places to eat, and grocery stores in the neighborhood.
-This can save you a headache down the road.
+Grab a new friend and explore the best coffee shops, places to eat, and grocery stores in your neighborhood.
+This is a great opportunity to get to know your new community a bit better so it starts to feel like home.

 Be yourself!